 This example shows a differential pair amplifier circuit.
 The circuit can be used to explore the properties of a differential pair amplifier.
-Use the Manual Switch in the Source subsystem to switch between differential and common-mode inputs.
+The model can be tested using differential and common-mode inputs.
 The balanced output has zero gain in common-mode provided that the two transistors have identical properties.

+This model can be used to obtain the frequency response of the system.
+The Solver Configuration block option "Start simulation from steady state" is enabled to ensure that the model is linearized about its nominal operating point.
+MATLAB command linmod can be used to linearize the model.
 If you have Simulink® Control Design™ installed, then to plot the frequency response, select Analysis->Control Design-> Linear Analysis to open the Linear Analysis Tool.
-Before linearizing, you need to select the Solver Configuration block option "Start simulation from steady state" to ensure that the model is linearized about its nominal operating point.
 Change the Plot Result to New Bode, and then click on Linearize.
 The linearization points are defined by right-clicking on a Simulink® line, and selecting Linearization Points.
 If you look at the Sensor block, you will see the linearization output symbol at the output of the PS-Simulink block.
 Similarly under the Source block you will see a linearization input point symbol on the output of the Sine Wave block.

 The plot below shows the output and input of the differential pair amplifier model.
 The difference in the base voltages (vb2-vb1) is amplified by more than a factor of 40.
 The output is measured as the difference between the two collector outputs (vc2-vc1).